Psychotherapies

 Family Psychotherapy

-Family therapy refers to the application of psychotherapeutic thechniques to the family unit as a whole (even if a child is the one who has been referred).
+Family therapy refers to the application of psychotherapeutic techniques to the family unit as a whole (even if a child is the one who has been referred).
 It started in the 1950s following the work of Ackerman in America (’Psychodynamics in family life’).
 It was also developed by Skynner in Britain, who applied Kleinian analytic principles to families.
-Family therapy is based on the assumptions that a child’s problems are a reflection of the problems in the family.
-It is commonly used as an adjnunctive treatment in many psychiatric conditions.
+Family therapy is based on the assumption that a child’s problems are a reflection of the problems in the family.
+It is commonly used as an adjunctive treatment in many psychiatric conditions.
 There are several types of family therapy, with considerable overlap between the different types in clinical practice.
-It is especially useful in treating schozophrenia and anorexia.
+It is especially useful in treating schizophrenia and anorexia.

 • Three main types of family therapy